ericayhayes/georeferencingtutorial/README.md

-## Programming Historian Tutorial: Georeferencing and Displaying Historical Maps with Map Warper and StoryMap JS
+## Programming Historian Tutorial: Georeferencing and Displaying Historical Maps using Map Warper and StoryMap JS
 *By Erica Y. Hayes and Mia Partlow*

 # Lesson Goals